What makes SPW different to other primary schools?

 Can my child learn music at SPW?

 Yes.
-Musical education includes curriculum music from Foundation onwards.
+Musical education includes curriculum music from Reception onwards.
 Extra curricular music includes school choirs, musicals, school band and ensembles.
 Private tuition is also available in a range of instruments including piano, guitar, drums, violin, voice, flute, clarinet, saxophone, trumpet and trombone.

 How much are the school fees?